RAMENtheNOODLES/ramen-jupyter-notebooks/text-adventure/docs/plugin_usage.md

 # Plugin Usage

 ## Commands
-Plugin files share all of the commands that a regular story or area file have There are some unique commands as well:
+Plugin files share all of the commands that a regular story or area file have.
+There are some unique commands as well:

 - Functions